mamfloo/open-mu-web/README.md

  Character Panel:

-    * Reset system, can choose at what level to reset and the price to reset
+    * Reset system, can choose at what level to reset, max reset, and the price to reset
     * Add Stats
     * ClearPk, can choose the price in zen
     * Reset Stats, can choose the price in zen